Marketing Terms, Glossary and Marketing Definitions:

 Vanity Metrics – Website metrics such as page views, which seem to demonstrate high traffic or increased marketing results, but really do not show hard and fast results.

-Vision Statement – a short inspirational statement about the future of a company.
-Meant as a guiding philosophy for how the company wishes to appear, and as a way of informing the company’s goals.
+Vision Statement – A short inspirational statement about the future of a company, meant as a guiding philosophy for how the company wishes to appear and as a way of informing the company’s goals.

-Visitor – a person who views a web page.
+Visitor – A person who views a web page.
 While “visitor” might include the same person viewing a web page many times, “unique visitors” are the number of separate people who view a page.